-(e) Enron shall not be required to act in a manner that is inconsistent with or contrary to its business methods, practices or policies employed by Enron or by the Enron Platform.
-Enron may, at any time in its sole discretion and without Sponsor's consent, change or amend its business methods, practices, policies, Enron Terms or Enron Platform Agreements, but agrees that it shall provide reasonable notice to Sponsor of any such changes that would affect the manner in which Participants could transact with Enron through the Sponsor Platform.
-Nothing in this Section 5(e) shall limit the Sponsor's rights under Section 10.
+(e) Enron shall not be required to act in a manner that is inconsistent with or contrary to business methods, practices or policies employed by Enron or by the Enron Platform.
+Enron may, at any time in its sole discretion and without Sponsor's consent, change or amend its business methods, practices, policies, or Enron Contract Terms, , but agrees that it shall provide reasonable notice to Sponsor of any such changes that would affect the manner in which Participants could transact with Enron through the Designated Platform.
+Nothing in this Section 6(e) shall limit the Sponsor's rights under Section 12. [request to add section 3 under consideration]

+7. Price Data Feed.
+Sponsor will provide to Enron through the Sponsor Price Interface a real-time price data feed that includes all prices for products that are posted on a Designated Platform at any time.

+8. Obligations to Maintain Parity.
+Enron agrees that during the Term (i) any differences between Enron Contract Terms that are offered to Participants transacting with Enron through a Designated Platform and Enron Contract Terms offered to the same Participants for the same Specified Products on any Competing Platform shall be commercially reasonable; (ii) any differences between the technology employed by and under the control of Enron in connection with performing its obligations under this Agreement (in terms of speed, capacity, responsiveness, or reliability) and technology employed by Enron in performing its obligations under a similar agreement with a Competing Platform will be commercially reasonable; (iii) any differences in criteria for credit decisions with respect to Potential Transactions conducted on a Designated Platform and similar transactions proposed to be conducted on the Enron Platform or on a Competing Platform shall be commercially reasonable; (iv) prices posted for a Specified Product on a Designated Platform shall be the same as prices for the same product on the Enron Platform and Competing Platforms; no less favorable to Participants; and (v) the manner in which transactions with Enron are proposed and executed through a Designated Platform (which manner is described in Section 6 above) shall be substantially similar to the manner in which transactions with Enron are proposed and executed through the Enron Platform and any Competing Platform.

-6. Access Agreements.
-All Access Agreements currently employed by Sponsor are in the form of the documents attached hereto as Exhibit H. Enron shall be satisfied at all times that the terms of the Access Agreements are consistent with this Agreement, including but not limited to providing for the legal framework described in Section 5 for transactions conducted with Enron through the Sponsor Platform.
+9. Access Agreements.
+All Access Agreements currently employed by eSpeed, Sponsors and the Designated Platforms are in the form of the documents attached hereto as Exhibit H. Enron shall be satisfied at all times that the terms of the Access Agreements are consistent with this Agreement, including but not limited to providing for the legal framework described in Section 5 for transactions conducted with Enron through the Designated Platforms.
 Sponsor agrees to provide Enron with advance copies and opportunity to comment on all such disclosures and notices prior to distribution to Participants.
 Sponsor further agrees that no changes shall be made to any Access Agreements, in any respect that materially affects the rights or obligations of Enron or Sponsor under this Agreement, without the consent of Enron (which consent shall not be unreasonably withheld).